Above all, we make a difference.

 Managing side effects

 Once you begin chemotherapy, let your oncologist or nurse know how the sessions are making you feel.
-They may be able to treat or prevent many side effects or change your treatment plan to reduce them.
+They may be able to treat or prevent many of the side effects.
+Or, they may change your treatment plan to try to reduce them.

 Learn more about managing side effects of chemotherapy and other breast cancer treatments.

-If you’ve been recently diagnosed with breast cancer or feel too overwhelmed to know where to begin to gather information, Susan G. Komen® has a Questions to Ask Your Doctor About Chemotherapy and Side Effects resource that might help.
+If you’ve been recently diagnosed with breast cancer or feel too overwhelmed to know where to begin to gather information, Komen has a Questions to Ask Your Doctor About Chemotherapy and Side Effects resource that might help.

-You can download, print and write on the resource at your next doctor’s appointment.
-Or you can download, type and save it on your computer, tablet or phone during a telehealth visit using an app such as Adobe.
-Plenty of space and a notes section are provided to jot down answers to the questions.
+You can download and print it to bring with you to your next doctor’s appointment or you can save it on your computer, tablet or phone using an app such as Adobe.
+Plenty of space and a notes section is provided to write or type the answers to the questions.

 There are other Questions to Ask Your Doctor resources on many different breast cancer topics you may wish to download.